 All proposals need to be filled and submitted via the EIT Digital submission system that can be reached via the EIT Digital intranet page.
-Proposals need to be formally submitted via the EIT Digital submission system before the hard deadline on 20 December 2024, 5 pm CEST (Brussels time).
+Proposals need to be formally submitted via the EIT Digital submission system before the hard deadline on 15 April 2025, 5 pm CEST (Brussels time).

-Information events will take place in January 2025 to provide additional information to the applicants to improve their chances of successful applications.
+An information event will take place in March 2025 to provide additional information to the applicants to improve their chances of successful applications.

-Should the quality of proposals be insufficient based on the evaluation criteria listed in Annex C, EIT Digital reserves the right to open a second submission to collect and assess new Education Activity proposals.
+Should the quality of proposals be insufficient based on the evaluation criteria listed in Annex C, EIT Digital reserves the right to open a second submission to collect and assess new SPIN: Rise proposals.

-The detailed process, including requirements, criteria and evaluation methodology for Entrepreneurial Academy Activity proposals, is presented in Annex B and Annex C and .
+The detailed process, including requirements, criteria and evaluation methodology for SPIN: Rise Activity proposals, is presented in Annex B and C. Applicants can also find a list of FAQs on the webpage where the call is published.